icopy-site/awesome/docs/awesome/awesome-composer.md

 ## Packagist

+[Packagist](https://packagist.org) is the PHP Package Repository.

+### Setup a Packagist Mirror

-- [Packagist Mirror from Brazil](https://github.com/Webysther/packagist-mirror) - This is a maintained stable version of [packagist crawler](https://github.com/hirak/packagist-crawler).
+- [Packagist Mirror](https://github.com/Webysther/packagist-mirror) - This script helps to setup a packagist mirror.
+It is the maintained and stable version of [Packagist Crawler](https://github.com/hirak/packagist-crawler).
 - [Docker Image](https://github.com/Webysther/packagist-mirror-docker) - This Docker image helps to create a customized packagist mirror.
 - [Packagist Mirror from Indonesia](https://github.com/IndraGunawan/packagist-mirror) - Another implementation for creating a packagist mirror.